MayankG96/MayankG96/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-💫 About Me
-Hello!
-Mayank here - **a data-driven growth specialist**.
+This is Mayank - **a data-driven growth specialist**.
 I am passionate about driving business growth through data-driven insights by leveraging a mix of data analysis, machine learning, and effective interpersonal skills.

 🔭 **I’m currently working on:**